Survivor Benefits Before Retirement

-If you and your common-law spouse do not have a child together, you must be living together continuously for three years before they qualify for a survivor benefit.
-If you want to ensure that your common-law spouse receives a survivor benefit in the event you die during this three-year period, you may designate them as a beneficiary.
-Once they meet the definition of spouse, it is a good idea to update your beneficiaries.
+If you and your common-law spouse are not the parents of a child, you must be living together continuously for three years before they qualify for a survivor benefit.
+If you want your common-law spouse to receive a survivor benefit in the event you die during this three-year period, you may designate them as a beneficiary.
+Once they meet the definition of spouse, it is a good idea to update your designated beneficiaries.

-An “eligible child” is dependent on you or your spouse and under the age of 18, or, if over the age of 17, is in continuous full-time attendance at a secondary school or post-secondary institution for up to five years following secondary school.
+- dependent on you or your spouse and under the age of 18, or is 18 or older and is in continuous full-time attendance at a secondary school or post-secondary institution for up to five years immediately following secondary school, or

 Benefits to your designated beneficiary(s)